|A classic of New York State history and genealogy: Hotchkin's History of Western New-York|

 One of the real strengths of this history of Western NYS is the extent to which the author provides the names of many early settlers (not just ordained clergy as typical church historians do), and, even more important, exactly where these early settlers came from to settle in the wilderness expanse of Western New York State.
 Of course there are abundant names of clergy as well, but Hotchkin's willingness to write real history (as opposed to religious history) is notable, even exceptional, for a clergyman writing in the age in which he wrote.

 A particular strong point of this book is Hotchkin's care in providing, for each locality he mentions, historical names by which it has been known, as well as what political subdivisions it may have previously belonged to.
 When looking for a missing ancestor, being able to identify the present name of a community originally known by another name can be critically important, and Hotchkin brings great value here.
 He does not restrict his coverage to Presbyterian churches.
-The chances are that if a community in New York State west of Utica had at any time before 1848 a Presbyterian, a Congregationalist, or a Dutch Reformed church located in it, there is at least some historical information about both the church and the community in this volume.
+The chances are that if a community in New York State west or south of Utica had at any time before 1848 a Presbyterian, a Congregationalist, or a Dutch Reformed church located in it, there is at least some historical information about both the church and the community in this volume.

 The book itself is big -- around 630 pages -- as is appropriate for the geographic area it covers: basically all of New York State west of Utica.
-Hotchkin takes us through the history of this whole territory county by county, town by town -- and church by church.
+Hotchkin takes us through the history of this whole territory county by county, locality by locality -- and church by church.
 Hotchkin also goes beyond conventional religion in some historical anecdotes as well; most memorably the sacrifice of a white dog in a religious ritual of some type in 1810 in the locality that became Rochester, NY!